lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

                 return item;
             });

-            // finally, update the itemsSource and itemsCount with the new items itemsCount(filteredItems.length);
+            // finally, update the itemsSource with the new items itemsSource(filteredItems);
-            itemsSource(filteredItems);
         });